Entrance Requirements

 Advance Deposit

-An advance deposit of $300 must be submitted with the Enrollment Confirmation Form to accept admission to the College or Conservatory of Music.
+An advance deposit of $300 must be submitted to accept admission to the College or Conservatory of Music.
 The deposit is not refundable after the deadline and is forfeited if the student does not enroll.
 Upon enrollment, the deposit is credited toward tuition.

-Deadlines for submitting the advance deposit are as follows: May 1 for the fall semester and December 1 for the spring semester (or the deadline listed on your letter of admission).
+Deadlines for submitting the advance deposit are as follows: May 1 for the fall semester and December 1 for the spring semester (or the deadline listed in the letter of admission).
 If the deposit is not received by the above deadline, the student’s spot in the class may be forfeited to a candidate on the waiting list.

 Test Information and Credit